tfnico/prefs/README.md

 - Janus
 - Prelude
 - oh-my-zsh
-- Have to install puppet and git manually for bootstrapping (git is probably already in though)
+- Have to install puppet manually (bootstrap script on linux, boxen on mac)
 - vim-plugins (.janus/* as submodules or mr?)
 - Ubuntu currently has ruby 1.9.2, but tmuxinator needs 1.9.3:
   workaround: get some newer 1.9.3 in manually (note that p0 has bugs